 Hennessy V.S.O.P. is a blend of about 60 different eaux-de-vie made from Ugni Blanc grapes from the Borderies, Fins Bois, Grande Champagne, and Petite Champagne appellations aged four to fifteen years in French Limousin oak barrels.

 Rémy Martin’s V.S.O.P. offering was first produced in 1927. blends eaux de-vie from the Grand Champagne (55%) and Petit Champagne (45%) growing crus in the cognac region.
 Rémy Martin’s V.S.O.P. is now made under the auspices of Rémy Cellar Master Baptiste Loiseau.

-Rémy Martin V.S.O.P. is a blend of 200 eaux-de vie aged 4-12 years in French Limousin oak barrels.
+Rémy Martin V.S.O.P. is a blend of 200 eaux-de-vie aged 4-12 years in French Limousin oak barrels.
 This Cognac blends eaux de-vie from the Grand Champagne (55%) and Petit Champagne (45%) growing crus in the Cognac region.
-Ninety seven percent of the eaux-de-vie in Rémy Martin VSOP is distilled from Ugni Blanc grapes.
-Rémy Martin also adds a small percentage of eaux-de-vie distilled from Colombard and Folle Blanche grapes.
+Ninety-seven percent of the eaux-de-vie in Rémy Martin VSOP is distilled from Ugni Blanc grapes.
+Rémy Martin adds a small percentage of eaux-de-vie distilled from Colombard and Folle Blanche grapes.

 Courvoisier V.S.O.P. is currently crafted by Patrice Pinet, Courvoisier’s Master Blender.

 Courvoisier V.S.O.P. is crafted from eaux-de-vie from the Fins Bois, Grande and Petite Champagne growing crus.
-It is aged between eight and ten years in french oak from the Limousin forests in the vicinity of Cognac, France.
+It is aged between eight and ten years in french oak from the Limousin forests near Cognac, France.

 Martell V.S.O.P. is produced under the direction of Cellar Master Christophe Valtaud.